5 minute read

 Urban Skin Rx has been designing skincare products for melanin-rich skin since 2010, so it’s no surprise that they have one of the best sunscreens for dark skin tones.
 This moisturizer with SPF ticks all the boxes, including a non-greasy finish that won’t leave a white cast. $19.99 for 1.7 oz via Urban Skin Rx.

 This nourishing SPF moisturizer is a good option for a lightweight facial sunscreen with no white cast.
-Aloe is a key ingredient which helps soothe skin inflammation like acne. $16 for 1.67 oz via CosRx.
+Aloe is a key ingredient that helps soothe skin inflammation like acne. $16 for 1.67 oz via CosRx.

 This sheer sunscreen with a dewy finish layers well with makeup.
 Its lightly moisturizing base works well for dry or combination skin types.
 (Tip: After applying, let it absorb for 5-10 minutes before applying makeup to help prevent pilling.) $25 for 1 oz via Glossier.

 Neutrogena’s sheer face mist is a drugstore staple.
-Head’s up: the term “face mist” is a bit deceiving—to apply, you spritz your fingers then rub the product into your skin. $17.49 for 3 oz via Ulta.
+Head’s up: the term “face mist” is a bit deceiving—to apply, you spritz your fingers then rub the product into your skin. $17.49 for 3 oz via Neutrogena.

 A gel sunscreen with a rich base that’s perfect for dry, thirsty skin.
 This clear-drying sunscreen includes vitamin E, vitamin C, and ferulic acid for antioxidant benefits. $35 for 3.4 oz via Sonrei.